 Opioid replacement therapy is a treatment option that seeks to replace dangerous drugs like heroin with legal and less euphoric, longer-acting opioids that decrease possible criminal behavior and the potential health risks associated with illicit drug abuse.

 Opioids and the brain

 Opioid drugs work by acting on opioid receptors in the brain that are partially responsible for emotional regulation and pain sensations.
-When the production of natural neurotransmitters, or the brain’s chemical messengers, is disrupted with repeated opioid drug use over time, changes will occur in the brain’s chemical pathways, as the brain will now rely on the drugs instead of naturally occurring cells.
+When the production of natural neurotransmitters, or the brain’s chemical messengers, is disrupted with repeated opioid drug use over time, changes occur in the brain’s chemical pathways, as the brain will now rely on the drugs instead of naturally occurring chemicals.

-When opioids are removed, drug cravings and uncomfortable withdrawal symptoms will start as the brain struggles to regain balance without drugs.
-These withdrawal symptoms are both physical and psychological, and they will differ in intensity and duration depending on the type of drug taken, length of time abused, amount taken, method of abuse, and personal physiological factors.
-Opioid withdrawal symptoms often include:
+When opioids are removed, drug cravings and uncomfortable withdrawal symptoms will set in as the brain struggles to regain balance without drugs.
+These withdrawal symptoms are both physical and psychological, and they will differ in intensity and duration depending on the type of drug taken, length of time abused, amount taken, method of abuse and personal physiological factors.

 Numerous studies have indicated that methadone maintenance therapy, or MMT as it is often called, is an effective treatment for heroin dependence, increasing retention in substance abuse programs and reducing heroin abuse, as published in the Cochran Database of Systematic Reviews.